l2ktech/AmazingHand/README.md

 ## CAD Files and Onshape document
 STL and Steps files can be found [here](https://github.com/pollen-robotics/AmazingHand/tree/main/cad)

-Note that fingers are the same if you want to build a left hand, but some parts are symetrical.
-Specific right hand parts are preceded by an "R", and other of the left hand parts by an "L".
+Note that fingers are the same if you want to build a left hand, but some parts are symmetrical.
+Specific right hand parts are preceded by an "R", and other left hand parts by an "L".

 ![Heart](/assets/Heart.jpg)

 Everyone can access the Onshape document too:
 [Link Onshape](https://cad.onshape.com/documents/430ff184cf3dd9557aaff2be/w/e3658b7152c139971d22c688/e/bd399bf1860732c6c6a2ee45?renderMode=0&uiState=6867fd3ef773466d059edf0c)

-Note that predefined position are available in "named position" tooling, with corresponding servos angles
+Note that predefined positions are available in the "named position" tooling, with corresponding servo angles

 ![Onshape&Named_Pos](/assets/Named_Pos.jpg)